^

 • Candide.

-To prevent swelling of the mucous membrane, possible allergic reactions, as well as for stomatitis of allergic etiology, antihistamines are prescribed:
+To prevent swelling of the mucous membrane, possible allergic reactions, and also for stomatitis of allergic etiology, antihistamines are prescribed:

 • Tavegil.